 Advanced Imaging (10 credits): The aim of this module is to provide a comprehensive understanding of the fundamental physical principles of operation, maintenance, preparation and best practice of a comprehensive range of imaging equipment used in healthcare and provide the learner with an understanding of related radiation safety aspects.
 The learner will also gain practical experience in the implementation of advanced image processing techniques such as deep learning.

 Medical Technology Process Control (5 credits): This module will develop skills in a data driven approach to project management as applicable to the life cycle of medical devices.
 This module will develop the learner knowledge of management techniques, statistical methods and concepts including Six Sigma, GMP/cGMP, lean manufacturing and stable operations among others.

-Biomaterials and Steralisation (5 credits): The aim of this module is to introduce the learner to the properties and characteristics of biocompatibility in the context of implanted materials used in orthopedic, vascular, ocular, dental and coronary procedures.
+Biomaterials and Sterilisation (5 credits): The aim of this module is to introduce the learner to the properties and characteristics of biocompatibility in the context of implanted materials used in orthopaedic, vascular, ocular, dental and coronary procedures.
 This module will also address issues of sterilization and infection control of implanted and reprocessed medical devices.
 The achievement of sustainability in hospital and medical device manufacturing settings will also be discussed.

 Are there opportunities for further study?

 Learners may progress to a research Masters or Ph.D. programme in related disciplines in Ireland or abroad.